Price Gouging FAQ

-Tennessee’s price gouging statute was activated when Governor Bill Lee declared a state of emergency prompted by the spread of COVID-19, or coronavirus.
+Tennessee’s price gouging statute was temporarily activated when Governor Bill Lee declared a state of emergency prompted by the spread of COVID-19, or coronavirus.
 This declaration triggered the state’s anti-price gouging law which prohibits vendors from charging too much during a crisis tied to a state of emergency.

 Price gouging complaints received by Consumer Affairs are individually reviewed.
 Price increases are generally considered by evaluating several factors including the pre-existing price agreements and increases in cost by suppliers.
 High prices are not automatically price gouging and may be justifiable based on increased costs to the business.

 Under the law, the Attorney General’s Office can put a stop to price gouging and seek refunds for consumers.
 The courts may also impose civil penalties against price gougers for every violation.
 The law applies to all levels of the supply chain from the manufacturer to the distributor to the retailer.

 Under the law, the Attorney General’s Office can put a stop to price gouging and seek refunds for consumers.
 The courts may also impose civil penalties ($1,000 per violation) against price gougers.